Jessie D. McDowell (J.D.) Presley | Elvis Presleys Grandfather

 In 1940, Vernon was granted an indefinite suspension of his sentence.

 During World War II, while Vernon was away helping to build a prisoner of war camp for the WPA, Gladys was admitted to hospital.
 In the words of Mrs Leona Moore, now a retired nurse, who was working at the Tupelo hospital at the time, 'The truth is she had a miscarriage'.
 This explains why Gladys never had another child, she had tried and unfortunately failed.

 Soon after Vernon returned, his father J.D. suddenly took off again.
 This time for good.
 He left Tupelo, working his way northwards, ending up in Kentucky where he later became a night watchman at a Pepsi Cola plant in Louiseville.

-On August 18, 1945, Vernon purchased a new four room house in Berry Street, East Tupelo from Orvile Bean.
-The price is $2000, with a down payment of $200 and monthly instalments of $30 plus 6% interest.
+On August 18, 1945, Vernon purchased a new four-room house in Berry Street, East Tupelo from Orville Bean.
+The price is $2000, with a down payment of $200 and monthly installments of $30 plus 6% interest.

 J.D.
 Divorces Minnie Mae

 In 1946, claiming Minnie Mae had deserted him, Jessie Presley filed for divorce.
 Fighting back, Minnie Mae, who Elvis hung the nickname 'Dodger' on, claimed, 'I didn't desert my husband.
 He deserted me and has been living with another woman.
 He hasn't sent me any money in over a year.
 I am not able to make a living', the judge listened to both sides, then granted Jessie the divorce.
 No alimony for Minnie Mae.
 The divorce was finalized on August 3, 1954 in Lee County, Mississippi.
 J.D then married Vera (Kinnaird) Leftwich.

 Minnie Mae never remarried.
 She moved in with her son and daughter-in-law at their Berry Street home.
 Later, she would live in the Graceland mansion until her death in 1980.